::VERONICA FUNK::

 2. I had to love using them.

 I struggle with adhesive capsulitis in both of my shoulders so I recognized early on that the materials I use cannot be heavy as I tend to walk long distances on travels.
-After attempting many different options for sketching on the go, I finally found something that works well for me.
-Minimal supplies include a small mint tin with three primary watercolours (the exact colours don't tend to matter), a small 3.5 x 5.5 inch sketchbook, a waterbrush, red pencil crayon and fountain pen with filled permanent red ink.
+After attempting many different options for sketching on the go (including a mini Altoids tin), I finally found something that works well for me.
+Minimal supplies include a Demi Art Toolkit palette (the exact colours don't tend to matter), a small 3.5 x 5.5 inch Handbook Journal sketchbook, a Pentel mini waterbrush, and a light grey waterproof Unipin fine line pen (optional: white Gelly Roll pen).
 Small enough to fit into my shoulder pack and light enough to carry long distances.
 Plus, the simplicity of the supplies means that I actually pull them out to use them anywhere...outside, in a restaurant or cafe, on a boat, in a car or an airplane.

 Powered by Create your own unique website with customizable templates.